Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 What is the reader to make of these pool players who seem to take pride in the fact they have left school, escaping the tedium of education, perhaps risking unemployment and the chance to earn an honest dollar?

 And the alliterative lurk late has negative connotations.
-If a gang of youths are lurking around the implication is that they will sooner or later end up in trouble, become known to the law.
+If a gang of youths is lurking around the implication is that they will sooner or later end up in trouble, and become known to the law.
 They're wasting time, throwing their young lives away.

 They may be true to their own oaths and passions, they may be outsiders, not like the mass of the mainstream, but there is the notion too that they are a little pathetic.